1.A.82. The LHFPL Tetraspan Protein (LTSP) Family

 Mammalian hair cells are mechanosensors for the perception of sound, acceleration, and fluid motion.
 Mechanotransduction channels in hair cells are gated by tip links, which connect the stereocilia of a hair cell in the direction of their mechanical sensitivity.
-The molecular constituents of the mechanotransduction channels of hair cells are not fully known.
+The molecular constituents of the mechanotransduction channels of hair cells are numerous.
 Xiong et al. (2012) showed that mechanotransduction is impaired in mice lacking the tetraspan membrane protein of hair cell stereocilia, TMHS, also known as lipoma HMGIC fusion partner-like 5, LHFPL5).
+However, TMC1 is likely to be a pore-forming subunit of the transduction channel of cochlear hair cells that is mechanically gated by tension on tip links in the stereocilia bundle (Mahendrasingam and Furness 2019).

 TMHS binds to the tip-link component PCDH15 and regulates tip-link assembly, a process that is disrupted by deafness-causing Tmhs mutations.
 TMHS also regulates transducer channel conductance and is required for fast channel adaptation.
 TMHS therefore resembles other ion channel regulatory subunits such as the transmembrane alpha-amino-3-hydroxy-5-methyl-4-isoxazole propionic acid (AMPA) receptor regulatory proteins (TARPs) of AMPA receptors that facilitate channel transport and regulate the properties of pore-forming channel subunits.
 TMHS is an integral component of the hair cell's mechanotransduction machinery that functionally couples PCDH15 to the transduction channel (Xiong et al. 2012).
 Tmc1 and Tmc2 (TC#s 1.A.17.4.6 and 1.A.17.4.1, respectively) play important roles and are required for normal function of cochlear hair cells, possibly as Ca2+ channels or Ca2+ channel subunits (Kim and Fettiplace 2013).
 Direct interactions between TMHS, PCDH15 and Tmc1 and Tmc2 have been demonstrated (Maeda et al. 2014; Beurg et al. 2015).